EdAlegrid/array-gpio/README.md

 `input/output property`

-Gets the current digital logical state of an input/output object during runtime.
+Shows the current digital logical state of an input/output object during runtime.
 It is a getter only property.

 Returns *true* if the object logical state is *high* or *ON*.